contour-labs/contour-docs/docs/how_it_works.md

 ## 1. Install our GitHub App

-To get a link to the installation page, send an email to support@contour.so
+To get a link to the installation page, send an email to leo@contour.so

 \
 ![Contour Installation Page](https://i.imgur.com/GfPhH6n.png "left-50")